CodeYourFuture/immersive-go-course/projects/raft-otel/README.md

 You can either

 1.  try to write your own RAFT implementation, building up the functionality in the stages described by Bendersky, or
-2.  use Bendersky's code, after having thoroughly read it and understood it
-3.  write your own implementation, using Bendersky's as a reference if you get stuck

-**Note:** Note that Bendersky's code as it stands does not include a main package for actually running standalone RAFT servers.
-It instead includes a test harness that simulates running a cluster in one process.
-We want to run a real cluster sending real RPCs between the members, so that we can see traces composed of spans from different instances.
-In order to do this we will need to make some straightforward changes to Bendersky's codebase:

-- add a `main` package (with code similar to the test harness setup code)
-- pass in the list of cluster members (i.e. a list of host:port pairs) as an argument to the program (in a real-world application we would likely use some form of service discovery)
-- change the code in `server.go` to send and receive gRPC calls (in a similar fashion to the [gRPC Client-Server project](https://github.com/CodeYourFuture/immersive-go-course/tree/main/grpc-client-server))
+2.  use [our version of Bendersky's code](https://github.com/CodeYourFuture/immersive-go-course/pull/214) - this version of the code is modified so you can run it under docker-compose, and it uses gRPC rather than go's 'net/rpc', and has a small FSM and a K/V interface with a demo client.

+**Note:** Writing your own implmementation from scratch will take a lot of time - we suggest that if you try this route you spend no more than 2 days - at the start of the third day, if your implementation is not complete, switch to the provided implementation.
+You can come back and complete your own implementation if you have time at the end of the sprint.

-Reading code written by others is a useful skill to have, so if you opt to create your own implementation, you should still review Bendersky's code.
+Reading code written by others is a useful skill to have, so if you opt to create your own implementation, you should still review other implementations.
-Does it differ from yours in any significant respect?
+Do they differ from yours in any significant respect?

-By the end of Part 1 we should have a running RAFT cluster with 5 instances.
-We may choose to run our RAFT cluster locally using `docker-compose`, `minikube`, or any other appropriate tool.

-If you are using Bendersky's code, you will notice that his RAFT implementation implements a method `func (cm *ConsensusModule) Submit(command interface{}) bool`.
-This simply appends the `command` provided to a log.

-**Note:** What Bendersky is doing here is rather sketchily demonstrating a theoretical [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM).
-FSMs are a computer science concept (that you don't need to know any details about for this project): the idea that you can implement a program's core state as an abstract machine, with a specific set of states and a specific set of transitions between those states.
-Externally-provided commands are the trigger to move between states.

-Try modifying your code to instead implement Get, Set, and CompareAndSet commands - a highly-consistent key-value store - and make these available via gRPC methods.
-For instance, a Set command may have two fields, a key and a value, and a Get command may have one field, a key.
-If your RAFT cluster accepts a Set command setting X = 10, then a Set command setting X = 20, and then gets a Get command for X, it should return 20.
-There is already a `storage` module that you can use.
+There are some ways you could extend this code, if you like.

+#### Implement Compare and Swap in addition to Get/Set

-**Note:** [CompareAndSwap](https://en.wikipedia.org/wiki/Compare-and-swap) (also called CompareAndSet, or CAS) is a very useful pattern for concurrent systems that lets you update a key to a given value only if that key already has a specific value.
+[CompareAndSwap](https://en.wikipedia.org/wiki/Compare-and-swap) (also called CompareAndSet, or CAS) is a very useful pattern for concurrent systems that lets you update a key to a given value only if that key already has a specific value.
 This is useful for implementing sequences of operations where we read a value, perform some computation that modifies that value, and then write that value back - but without potentially overwriting any changes to that value that other processes might have performed.

-Next, write a client that uses your RAFT cluster to perform Sets, Gets, and CompareAndSets.
+Add support for CompareAndSwap to the server implementation, and update the demo client to use the new operation after the existing operations it performs.

+##### Operations when an instance is not the leader - redirecting or proxying clients

-Bendersky's code also doesn't do anything if you send a `Submit` to any server other than the leader.
-It may be useful to have your program return the address (host:port) of the leader instead, as part of your gRPC reply, along with an indication that the operation was not attempted.
+The initial code  doesn't do anything if you send a get/set to any server other than the leader.
+It may be useful to have your program return the address (host:port) of the leader instead, as part of your gRPC reply.
 Your client can then retry the operation against the leader.

-Please timebox this part of the project to no more than two days, in order to leave time for the other sections.
-At the start of the third day, if your implementation is not complete, begin modifying Bendersky's.
-You can come back and complete your own implementation if you have time at the end of the sprint.
+Alternatively, you could modify the program to proxy the request directly to the leader.

+##### Operations when an instance is not the leader - allow stale reads

+The reason we do not serve read operations (here, `get`) from hosts that are not the RAFT leader is that they might have stale data.
+You could update the K/V Get operation to include parameters to let the client do stale reads from non-leaders.
+Ideally, you would allow the client to specify a duration of allowed staleness, and check whether the instance has successfully processed an incoming AppendEntries message from the leader within that duration.
+The response from the `get` should probably include an indication of whether the read is stale.

 ### Part 2: Add distributed tracing